Perfect-Match-Hackathon/PerfectDateMatch-Frontend/README.md

 Go to https://perfectdatematch.herokuapp.com/ create an accout / login.

-click tick or deny to attend events that are displayed on the screen.<br />
+Click tick or deny to attend events that are displayed on the screen.<br />
-when you match with someone a notification will appear in the bottom left corner of your screen<br />
+When you match with someone a notification will appear in the bottom left corner of your screen.<br />
-clicking their name will allow you to visit their social media and contact them.
+Clicking their name will allow you to visit their social media and contact them.

 ## Local Instance